-In order to address this era of digital disruption, businesses need to go through a digital transformation.
+To address this era of digital disruption, businesses need to go through a digital transformation.

 But weren’t we just talking about digital disruption?

-In our last blog post, we explored what is digital disruption and why businesses need to stand up and start paying attention.
-Digital transformation is the period of change that businesses need to go through, in order to cope with digital disruption and come out the other side as successful companies, switched on to both their customers and their employee’s needs.
+In our last blog post, we explored what digital disruption is and why businesses need to stand up and start paying attention.
+Digital transformation is the period of change that businesses need to go through in order to cope with digital disruption and come out the other side as successful companies, switched on to both their customers and their employee’s needs.

 Digital transformation is a result of businesses seeking to adapt to this onslaught of disruptive technologies affecting the way that customer, employees and even the competition behave.

 People are becoming more and more digitally savvy; they’re always connected to their device, always communicating and always collaborating with their peers.
 Our Generation C research demonstrated this.
-We’ve got employees expecting to work wherever they want from the device of their choosing, and collaborate with colleagues in different locations.
+We’ve got employees expecting to work wherever they want from the device of their choosing and collaborate with colleagues in different locations.
 Customers are demanding multi-channel experiences and hyper-personalisation.